-The objective of the well inventory was to identify and sample drinking water supply wells within one mile of the downgradient and crossgradient edge of the sulfate plume from the PDSTI (Figure 2).
+The objective of the well inventory was to identify and sample drinking water supply wells within one mile of the downgradient and cross gradient edge of the sulfate plume from the PDSTI (Figure 2).
 The well inventory also evaluated the presence of drinking water wells within the footprint of the plume.
 The results of the well inventory were reported by HGC (2006b).

-The well inventory identified 165 wells within one mile of the sulfate plume of which 10 were active drinking water supply wells (Figure 2).
+The well inventory identified 165 wells within one mile of the sulfate plume of which 10 were active drinking water supply wells at the time of the well inventory in the fourth quarter of 2006 (Figure 2).
 The drinking water supply wells were identified using the following steps: